fnagel/t3extblog/Documentation/FAQ/Index.rst

 RSS Output instead of page
 --------------------------

-Remove static template `T3Extblog: Rss setup (t3extblog)`.
-It should only be included on a separate rss-page.
+Remove static template `T3Extblog: RSS setup (t3extblog)`.
+It should only be included on a separate RSS specific page.

 Logging